firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-56-june-2018/2018-06-19-cast-off-tight.md

 teaser: "He is falling again, drifting down an infinite spiral, the simultaneously squeezed and stretched feeling whenever he thinks too much about death."
 author-img: hal-y-zhang.jpg
 author-bio: |
   [Hal Y. Zhang](http://halyzhang.com) can be found indoors and out of direct sunlight.
+art: cast-off-tight.jpg
+caption: "Knitting needles work to craft a figure from the ether."
+artist: Katie Chandler
+artist-img: katie-chandler.jpg
+artist-bio: |
+    Katie Chandler is commercial illustrator and designer in Columbus, Ohio.
+She loves bold color and big ideas; using simple shapes to encourage empathy and education.
+Nine times out of ten when you flip through her sketchbook a leaf will fall out (you’ve been warned).
 proofread: false
 ---